Inference for Low-Rank Models: Estimation Procedure

+We only iterate least squares \textit{once} in Step 2.
+The least squares steps following the use of nuclear-norm penalized estimation are analogous to approaches in the sparse regression setting that rely on refitting the least squares using selected regressors in a first step, such as post-lasso, e.g. \cite{belloni2013least}.
+The motivation is similar in wanting to alleviate shrinkage biases induced in the initial penalized estimation step.
+In addition, we split the sample $ \{1,...,n\}\backslash \{i\}=\mathcal I \cup \mathcal I^c $ so that $i$ is excluded from both subsamples.
+Splitting in this way ensures that the $\varepsilon_{ij}$ for the $i$ of interest are independent of observations in both subsamples assuming independence across $i$.

-Stage 3 (i), which involves least squares estimation for $\Gamma_0$, is the essential stage to alleviating shrinkage bias.
-This stage treats $\widetilde V$ from the penalized regression as observed data.
-A key ingredient of the analysis is to establish that this step produces an approximately unbiased estimator $\widehat\Gamma$, which then allows us to produce a well-behaved estimator $\widehat\Theta$ in the final step.
-Given its importance, we provide the intuition for this step in Section \ref{sec:rotation}.
+Stage 2, which involves two least squares estimation steps, is the essential stage to alleviating shrinkage bias.
+It starts with treating $\widetilde V$ from the penalized regression as observed data.
+A key ingredient of the analysis is to establish that this step produces an approximately unbiased estimator $\widehat\Gamma$, which then allows construction of a well-behaved estimator $\widehat\Theta$ in the final step.
+Given its importance, we provide the intuition for this step in Section \ref{sec:discussion}.